awsdocs/amazon-rds-user-guide/doc_source/CHAP_GettingStarted.CreatingConnecting.PostgreSQL.md

 ### Using psql to connect to a PostgreSQL DB instance<a name="CHAP_GettingStarted.Connecting.PostgreSQL.psql"></a>

 If your client computer has PostgreSQL installed, you can use a local instance of psql to connect to a PostgreSQL DB instance\.
-To connect to your PostgreSQL DB instance using psql, provide host information and access credentials\.
+To connect to your PostgreSQL DB instance using psql, you provide host information, port number, access credentials, and the database name\.
+You can obtain these details by following the first step in the procedure for [Using pgAdmin to connect to a PostgreSQL DB instance](#CHAP_GettingStarted.Connecting.PostgreSQL.pgAdmin)

 The following format is used to connect to a PostgreSQL DB instance on Amazon RDS\.